ajnarayan/ajnarayan.github.io/source/_posts/The-idea-behind-creating-a-Minimalist-website.md

 * Keep it simple so that everyone should be able to access the contents with little effort
 * Mainly, get your point across

+The credit for this minimal theme goes to [Cactus-dark](https://github.com/probberechts/cactus-dark).